-Innovation has since changed how motorcycle systems work, from the gas engine to the carburetor; motorcycle manufacturers have evolved the machine to fit the needs of modern-day users.
-However, motorcyclists still desire to know the answer to the question of what year did Harley start fuel injection as this would help them to make an informed choice when purchasing their next bike.
+As we may know, Innovation has since changed how motorcycle systems work, from the gas engine to the carburetor; motorcycle manufacturers have evolved the machine to fit the needs of modern-day users.
+However, motorcyclists still desire to know the answer to what year did Harley start fuel injection, as this would help them make an informed choice when purchasing their next bike.
 While a simple carburetor system is easier to fix, the fuel injection system is more economical and eco-friendly.

 Why Fuel Injection Has Replaced Carburetors On Harley Davidson Motorcycles?